A controversial voodoo doll is proving to be quite the pain in the side of French President Nicolas Sarkozy.

 It does, however, have a lot to do with zombies.

-The precise beginnings of voodoo are unknown, but the West African country of Benin is considered the birthplace of the religion, most historians agree.
+Calling the dead The precise beginnings of voodoo are unknown, but the West African country of Benin is considered the birthplace of the religion, most historians agree.

 Voodoo means "spirit" in the local language, and probably evolved there from ancient traditions of animism, or the belief that otherworldly spirits can inhabit the body of humans and animals.